tgame14/AppliedThermodynamics/README.md

 As for suggestions and comments about my code and more ideas, visit #AppliedEnergistics @ irc.esper.net which is where i usually am when i work on AT.

-My hope for release is 1.7 for AE2. no promises at all.
+My hope for release is 1.7 for AE2. no promises at all (non Dev Release - Right now its open beta, See downloads above).

 License